popsauce/arduino/README.md

 # Arduino

-## Small setups that achieve a perticular task.
+## Small setups that achieve a particular task.